InesdeSantiago/Oncology-Drugs---Where-are-we-heading-/README.md

-# oncology drugs

 What oncology drugs have been approved to date?
 How much time and money was spent in their development?
 How much revenue did they bring?
 How much OS and PFS did they increase (in absolute months)?
 How many patients develop resistance?
 What pathways do they hit and are these pathways the answer to resistant mechanisms (Do we need to hit 2 pathways or different pathways?).
 How many of these have companion biomarkers?
 How many patients did not respond to treatment - Is this because of lack of better patient stratification?
 Should we spend more time on phase I?
 How many of these drugs could treat across different cancers - what are the common altered pathways in different cancers (e.g. HER2 amplification in Lung Cancer)?
 Should we focus more on earlier stage?
 If I could fund 10 clinical trials today, how to select them - possibly the ones on earlier stage? or should I fund the later stage?
 I would choose the drug that would give me more return / or the drug that saves more people?

-# How we measure cost-effective drugs
+# How we measure cost-effective drugs?

 Outcomes for effects are measured in life years (LYs) which represent the average number of years of life per patient.
 This is measured by the area under the survival curve.
 LYs are weighted by estimates of health related quality of life represented by ‘utility’ values to produce quality adjusted life years (QALYs).
 Cost outcomes are measured as average cost per patient.
 The final cost- effectiveness outcome measure is the difference in costs divided by the difference in effects (cost per QALY); this is referred to as the incremental cost-effectiveness ratio (ICER).
 In the UK the threshold ICER for an intervention being cost-effective has been estimated to be up to £30,000.